-Creating is exactly like creating a normal site with Zola, except you will want to use many Tera blocks to allow users to easily modify it.
+Creating a theme is exactly like creating a normal site with Zola, except you will want to use many Tera blocks to allow users to easily modify it.

-As mentioned, a theme is just like any site: start with running
+As mentioned, a theme is just like any site; start by running

 zola init MY_THEME_NAME.

 The only thing needed to turn that site into a theme is to add a

 name = "my theme name" description = "A classic blog theme" license = "MIT" homepage = "https://github.com/getzola/hyde" # The minimum version of Zola required min_version = "0.4.0" # An optional live demo URL demo = "" # Any variable there can be overridden in the end user `config.toml` # You don't need to prefix variables by the theme name but as this will # be merged with user data, some kind of prefix or nesting is preferable # Use snake_casing to be consistent with the rest of Zola [extra] # The theme author info: you! [author] name = "Vincent Prouillet" homepage = "https://vincent.is" # If this is porting a theme from another static site engine, provide # the info of the original author here [original] author = "mdo" homepage = "https://markdotto.com/" repo = "https://www.github.com/mdo/hyde"

 A simple theme you can use as an example is Hyde.